OXID-eSales/developer_documentation/getting_started/index.rst

 Getting started
 ===============

-This section describes the main steps you have to follow in order to install an OXID the eShop and get familiar with it.
+This section describes the main steps you have to follow in order to install an OXID eShop and get familiar with it.

 .. toctree::
    :titlesonly: